wevoice/wesub/docs/api.rst

 LanguageResource
 ~~~~~~~~~~~~~~~~

-Represents a listing of all available languages on the Universal Subtitles
+Represents a listing of all available languages on the Amara
 platform.

 Listing available languages::